iCliniq Logo

 Small bowel resection is a generally accomplished operation in the general surgery branch.
 In most cases, the small intestine measurement permits uncomplicated resection without causing significant complications to the gastrointestinal system's functioning.
 Understanding the anatomy of the bowel and the measures required to execute a safe surgery are essential elements of practicum.

 • The first portion is called the duodenum.
-It connects the abdomen to the small intestine, the site where digestion enzymes penetrate the body.
+It connects the abdomen to the small intestine, where digestion enzymes penetrate the body.

 • The second portion is called the jejunum, the small intestine's central portion.
 It carries in nutrients and forces food through the intestine.